nqminds/trustnetz/packages/docusaurus/docs/build5-docs/80-Factory provisioning/10-factory-intro.md

 >
 > Logic being
 >
-> - if no iDevID - call iDev provisioning on partiotion 1
+> - if no iDevID - call iDev provisioning on partition 1
 > - if iDevD - move execution to partition 2.
 > - Option on partition 2 - to remove iDevID and reboot - to simulate a full wipe and re-provisioning.
 >